Quantum-Codes/cognisense-backend/docs/API_DOCUMENTATION.md

 - Text inputs are automatically truncated to 512 words for optimal model performance
 - Empty or whitespace-only text will return default/neutral results with appropriate error messages

+### Emotional Balance Calculation
+The emotional balance is calculated using predefined emotion categories:
+- **Positive emotions**: joy, love, surprise (Note: 'love' is not returned by the current emotion model)
+- **Negative emotions**: anger, sadness, fear, disgust
+- **Neutral emotions**: neutral (not included in balance calculation)
+- **Balance score**: Ratio of positive to total emotional intensity (0.0 = very negative, 1.0 = very positive)
+- **Is balanced**: True when balance score is between 0.4 and 0.6

 ### Model Information
-- **Sentiment Analysis**: Uses pre-trained transformer models via Hugging Face
+- **Sentiment Analysis**: Uses `distilbert-base-uncased-finetuned-sst-2-english` via Hugging Face for binary sentiment classification (POSITIVE/NEGATIVE)
-- **Emotion Detection**: Multi-label emotion classification with confidence scores
+- **Emotion Detection**: Uses `j-hartmann/emotion-english-distilroberta-base` for 7-emotion classification (anger, disgust, fear, joy, neutral, sadness, surprise)
-- **Category Classification**: Zero-shot classification for content categorization
+- **Category Classification**: Uses `facebook/bart-large-mnli` for zero-shot content categorization with 10 predefined categories
-- **Model Loading**: Models are loaded once at startup and cached in memory
+- **Model Loading**: Models are loaded once at startup and cached in memory for optimal performance

 ### CORS Configuration
 The API is configured with CORS middleware to allow requests from browser extensions and web applications.